sdsmith/rtek/README.md

 Graphics:
 - `RK_OGL_DEBUG`: Display debug messages from OpenGL, including errors.
 - `RK_SHADER_BASE_DIR`: Directory containing all the shaders.
 Prepended to the path of the shader being opened.
+- `RK_REQUEST_HIGH_PERF_RENDERER`: Ask for a high performance renderer.
+For systems with an iGPU and dGPU, this typically means the dGPU.